 Other possible defenses to marijuana charges include:

 If you have been charged with a marijuana offense in Leon County, contact Pumphrey Law to discuss the facts of your particular case.
 There may be ways to reduce your charge or have it completely dismissed.
 Finding an experienced Tallahassee criminal attorney who is familiar with Florida drug laws can help you fight harsh punishments.
-Call (850) 681-7777 for a consultation about your case.
+Call (850) 681-7777 for a free consultation about your case.

 This article was last updated on October 26, 2016.